 - Degree or coursework preferred in the following areas: public policy, public administration, education or higher education, and/or macro social work

-- Intellectually curious learner willing take in new information and perspectives to inform and adapt work; demonstrates a growth mindset and desire to continuously improve
+- You are an intellectually curious learner willing take in new information and perspectives to inform and adapt work; demonstrates a growth mindset and a desire to continuously improve.

 Interested candidates should submit their resume and a cover letter summarizing your qualifications for the position to [email protected] using the email subject line "K-16 Collaborative Sr. Manager."
 Applications will be reviewed on a rolling basis until filled, with a priority deadline of June 9, 2023.